Excerpt:

 Marcus: Yeah.

-Jim: We can remember.
+Jim: ‘Cause we remember.

 Marcus: All right.
-So, the first one is curiosity.
+So the first one is, curiosity.
 And that is, I lose my curiosity about you.
-And the main reason that I lose my curiosity about you is that I think I have you all figured out, right?
-So, if I think I’ve got you all figured – “I know why you’re having this emotion.
+And the main reason I that I lose my curiosity about you is that I think I have you all figured out.
+Right?
+So if I think I’ve got you all figure… I know why you’re having his emotion.
 I know why you’re making this decision.
-I know why you’re being the way you – all – because you always do this, and you never do this.”
-So, I have no curiosity about you.
+I know why you’re being the way you are, because you always do this and you never do this.
+So I have no curiosity about you.

-Jim: I don’t like CAKE anymore.
+Jim: I don’t like cake anymore.

-Jim: You’re exactly right.
+Chris: You’re exactly right.

-Chris: It rings true.
+Marcus: It rings true.

 John: It takes a lot of work.